Skip to main content

 // Prints Hello, world!

-function is always available and doesn't require any additional imports.
+If you're familiar with other languages, this might seem familiar.
+The print function is always available and doesn't require any additional imports.
 In the context of Kontakt, this program cannot be used as is and requires an exported main component for the UI.
 To explore and test examples use the following scaffolding code.

 import { Text } from ui